Brief History of the R.O.C. Air Force Academy

 The Cadet Honor System

-To enhance cadets' sense of honor and leadership, cadet cadre system is established based on the chain of command of the Cadet Group.
-Senior cadets serve as cadet group and squadron commanders while junior and sophomore cadets serve as platoon and squad commanders respectively.
-Cadet cadres in the Pilot Officer Classes are selected in terms of their seniority and superiority, and perform their practical duties under the guidance of the officers.
+To enhance cadets' sense of honor and leadership, a cadet cadre system was established based on the chain of command of the Cadet Group.
+Senior cadets serve as cadet group and squadron commanders, while junior and sophomore cadets serve as platoon and squad commanders, respectively.
+Cadet cadres in the Pilot Officer Classes are selected based on seniority and superiority, and perform their practical duties under the guidance of the officers.

-To nourish life with animation and enrich the mind with knowledge, and further cultivate cadets with gregarious, optimistic, and aggressive personalities, a total of 12 clubs comprised of academic, artistic, and recreational fields are established and participated by the cadets according to personal interests, and professional teachers are also invited to give instructions.
+To nourish life with animation, enrich the mind with knowledge and further cultivate cadets with gregarious, optimistic and positive personalities, a total of 12 clubs covering academic, artistic and recreational fields have been established for the participation of cadets according to their personal interests, with professional teachers invited to give instructions.

-Since the establishment in 1929, the academy has gradually nurtured “the Spirit of Chienchiao,” after the alumni had undergone all sorts of tribulation, sacrifice, and warfare.
-During battles against the Communists and Japanese, the academy had accomplished glorious records for safeguarding the airspace sovereignty and ensuring the country’s security.
-Recognizing these contributions, the Air Force Academy must persevere to strive towards excellence, envision the future, and prepare Air Force leaders to achieve the ultimate educational goal.
+Since its establishment in 1929, the academy has gradually nurtured “the Spirit of Jianqiao”, after the alumni had undergone all sorts of tribulations, sacrifice and warfare.
+During the battles against the Communists and Japanese, the academy accomplished glorious records in safeguarding the airspace sovereignty and ensuring the country’s security.
+Recognizing these contributions, the Air Force Academy must persevere to strive towards excellence, envision the future, and prepare Air Force leaders to achieve the ultimate educational goals.